dcneiner/frontend-shop/README.md

 This is an example website for my [jQuery Jumble](http://speakerdeck.com/dougneiner/jquery-jumble) presentation at the [Front End Design Conference](http://frontenddesignconference.com).

+## Running this repo

+To make the demo easy, I used PHP for this example.
+However, if you aren't used to running PHP sites, it might take you a bit to set up.
+The "root" of the site is the `www` folder.

 ## Task

 In our hypothetical website, our task was simple.
 There were existing product listings, with links to a product detail page.
 We were to enhance these links to show a popover with item details without taking them to that page.
 The links should continue to work if the user were to right click and choose "Open in new tab", etc.